 There are five major religions in the World i.e. Islam, Christianity, Buddhism, Hinduism, Judaism and Taoism.
 Out of these probably only Islam and Christianity can be regarded as truly global.
 However, even these world religions have many different sects e.g. Islam has Sunni, Shia, Wahhabi, etc., while Christianity has Roman Catholic, Baptist, Church of England, etc. However, despite the growth of some religions e.g. Islam, many are seeing a reduction in the number practicing.
 Secularism is also on the rise in many countries like France and the UK.
 Source

 This wiki link will take you to a map of world religions:

 Cultural traits – clothing

 Most countries have traditional dress e.g. the ao dai in Vietnam and the sari in India.
 However, globalisation has meant that in many countries traditional dress is worn less as global fashions take over e.g. jeans.
 Some cultures though do follow strict dress codes either by choice or by law in Saudi Arabia women have to wear an abaya and head scarf, in Afghanistan women also had to wear a full burka (although these restrictions have now been slightly relaxed).
-At the other end of the extreme the French government has decided that the burkha is a sign of repression and banned its wearing in public.
+At the other end of the extreme in 2010 the French government decided that the burkha is a sign of repression and banned its wearing in public.
 The decision was upheld by the European court in 2014.
 (Guardian article)

 Dress code rebels [30 April 2007]